koushikbethu/Listing/README.md

 Files in the Repository
-index.html: The main HTML file containing the structure of the application. todo_list_2.css: Stylesheet for the Todo List application. todo_list_2.js: JavaScript file for the application's logic and dynamic updates.
+index.html: The main HTML file containing the structure of the application. index.css: Stylesheet for the Todo List application. index.js: JavaScript file for the application's logic and dynamic updates.

 Code Explanation